Savjee/savjee.be/_posts/2020-06-25-make-garage-door-opener-smart-shelly-esphome-home-assistant.md

 ![Connect Shelly to Garage Door with DC power](/uploads/2020-06-smart-garage-door-shelly-home-assistant/shelly-schematic-dc.png)
 *Connect Shelly to DC power.
 Watch out: L is now negative, while N is positive.*

+> Warning: you can run the Shelly on 110-230V, but not with this contact sensor.
+The Shelly puts main voltage on the `SW` input and the sensor isn't rated for that voltage!
+So please stick to DC or buy an appropriate contact switch.

 ## Custom firmware: ESPHome
 Next up: flashing a custom firmware to the Shelly.